 & Local Roads

-East Arnhem Shire Council manages a complex network of sealed, gravel, formed and flat bladed track roads across a local government area of 33.659km2.
+East Arnhem Regional Council manages a complex network of sealed, gravel, formed and flat bladed track roads across a local government area of 33.659km2.

-With a road distance spanning 1231.78 km, in 2012/2013 East Arnhem Shire Council will operate on a mere budget of $1.37 Million to undertake the following to ensure that all roads within the Council are maintained to an appropriate standard:
+With a road distance spanning 1231.78 km, in 2014/2015 East Arnhem Regional Council operated on a mere budget of $1.01 Million to undertake the following to ensure that all roads within the Council are maintained to an appropriate standard:

 - all maintenance, upgrade and construction works for all sealed & unsealed roads;

 - traffic advisory & calming.